 You could say I’m high functioning now.
 I don’t necessarily act like BoJack anymore.
 There’s evidence that borderlines actually grow out of these behaviors by their 30’s or 40’s.
 I’m working hard at changing, but I am also much less intense than I was at 23.
 How come?
 Time and Dialectical Behavior Therapy.
 It was created by Marsha Linehan.
 She’s a doctor that actually has borderline personality disorder, but created a method to challenge all the thoughts that tell me I’m worthless or that I should harm myself.
 DBT helped me learn how to tolerate distress and practice mindfulness.

 The only time the techniques fail me is breakups.
 They are uniquely hard for me, because of my fear of abandonment.
-Even if I’m the one that initiates the break up, I react as if I’m the one broken up with.
+Even if I’m the one that initiates the breakup, I react as if I’m the one broken up with.
 And if I’m actually the one broken up with, my whole world collapses.
 It brings up the worst emotions.
-Everything I was afraid of during the relationship, in other relationships, as a little girl comes straight to the surface.
+Everything I was afraid of during the relationship, in other relationships, and as a little girl comes straight to the surface.
 My internal struggle with borderline personality disorder becomes very visible.
 It’s like a volcano erupts.

 When I lived in Destin, I swear, my group of friends used to look forward to my frequent breakups, because I would go wild afterward.
-Feral might even be a better word to describe an out of control and hurting Rachelle.
+Feral might even be a better word to describe an out of control and hurt Iris.
 I would go off my meds completely, and party hard, doing the most ridiculous shit.
 It was entertainment for them, but I was destroying myself.
 Without caring about the consequences, I threw myself to the wind many times, because I felt that no one loved me.
-Somehow I’ve avoided STDS, DUI’s, and death.
+Somehow I’ve avoided STDs, DUI’s, and death.
 I consider myself very lucky.
 Other people going through the same pain were not so fortunate.

-Right now is probably the best I’ve ever reacted to heart break.
+Right now is probably the best I’ve ever reacted to heartbreak.
 I was frantic initially, yes, but I calmed down in a day or two.
 I resisted drinking, or theatrical sobbing midnight phone calls, or getting naked with any guy that smiled in my direction.
 Risky or impulsive decisions were not an option.
 I needed to end the cycle of abusing and punishing myself.
 I’m not really a self-harmer, but I didn’t have any suicidal ideations which is a huge sign of progress for me.
 I don’t know what caused it, but I told myself that I would not treat myself that way this time.

 Even though every brain cell is shouting to do the opposite, I’m controlling my impulses.
 I’m exercising every day and doing productive things instead of self-destructing.
 Dancing terribly the living room until I feel better is a daily occurrence, because it makes me laugh.
 Sure I cry, but I make sure that’s accompanied with writing down exactly what was going on in my head and heart.
 I get it out instead of letting sad or angry thoughts bounce back and forth in my mind.
 I also go to therapy and coaching.
 I’m staying on my medications and hugging my giant teddy bear whenever I get down.
 My soul searching trip empowered me and influenced this very level-headed and rational approach to healing.
 You might even say I’ve matured through this process.